openjck/prompt-tardis/README.md

 ## Usage

-After following the installation instructions, chat with the LLM as if it is the named historical figure.
+After following the installation instructions, chat with the LLM as if it's the named historical figure.
+You may feel compelled to explain yourself ("In this message, I'm going to send you...") but you don't need to do that, since the LLM will already know.